chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_ssl_policy.md

 : Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

 `profile`
-: Profile specifies the set of SSL features that can be used by the load balancer when negotiating SSL with clients.
-If using `CUSTOM`, the set of SSL features to enable must be specified in the `customFeatures` field.
+: Profile specifies the set of TLS/SSL features that can be used by the load balancer when negotiating TLS/SSL with clients.
+If using `CUSTOM`, the set of TLS/SSL features to enable must be specified in the `customFeatures` field.

   Possible values: